-ENMU-R is a drug/alcohol and firearm free institution.
-The possession of alcohol, drugs, firearms or dangerous weapons on campus is PROHIBITED.
+ENMU-R is a drug and alcohol free institution.
+The possession of alcohol and/or drugs on campus is PROHIBITED.
 Any violation of this policy will result in the appropriate law enforcement agency being notified for the filing of criminal charges and/or Administrative disciplinary actions by the university.

-Members of the campus community are provided with Alcohol and Drug Prevention Handbook, which contains policies and procedures applicable to alcohol and drug usage.
+Members of the campus community are provided with an Alcohol and Drug Prevention Handbook, which contains policies and procedures applicable to alcohol and drug usage.
 Information regarding this subject is also available in the ENMU-R Student Handbook.
-This information can also be accessed on the ENMU-R website here: Student Handbook Drug and Alcohol Policy
+Which can also be accessed on the ENMU-R website.

 CAMPUS CRIME REPORT